Fidaa: Critical reception

 In his review for the Firstpost, Hemanth Kumar CR rated it 3.25 out of five, and stated, "The film is packed with relatable characters, a lead pair whose sparkling chemistry is bound to put a smile on your face, and a landscape which takes your breath away just by its sheer beauty and simplicity."
 Kumar however felt that the climax was rushed and the story itself needed better closure.
 Karthik Keramulu writing for The News Minute appreciated the lead cast performances by stating, "While Sai Palavi steals the show, Varun Tej plays the shy boy to perfection."
 The Indian Express critic Priyanka Sundar rated the film 3 stars of 5, and wrote: "Sekhar Kammula directorial Fidaa has done something unexpected yet again with this film which is to tell a story from the female perspective."
-She, however, added that the film falls short due to lack of strong supporting cast.
+She, however, added that the film falls short due to lack of strong supporting cast roles.

+Impact

+Fidaa is listed among the "25 Greatest Telugu Films Of The Decade" by Film Companion.
+Additionally, Film Companion also listed Sai Pallavi's performance in the film amongst "100 Greatest Performances of the Decade".